Electric skateboard: Design and operation

 The electric skateboard was originally designed for local transport, but later diversified for multiple uses, longer distance travel and off-road use.
+The off road models can easily handle gravel, grass, dirt and sand and can often be seen on the beach at low tide.

 The basic design of an electric skateboard consists of an electric motor (out-runner or hub), batteries, speed controller (often the specially designed VESC), and a wireless throttle on top of a regular skateboard, longboard or other variant (e.g. penny board, mountain board).

 Motor

 Traction is typically provided by one or more of the following: